AriaWu34/QEC-3-distance-surface-code-simulation/README.md

 # Quantum Error Correction Experiments

-This repository contains two Jupyter notebooks exploring quantum error correction (QEC) using Qiskit:
+This repository contains quantum error correction (QEC) simulations implemented in Python using Qiskit, focusing on fault-tolerant quantum computing and decoding of topological error-correcting codes.

+Current implementations include a 3-qubit repetition code and a distance-3 planar surface code with MWPM decoding and space–time error correction.
+The project is being actively extended towards a more general quantum error correction research platform, with planned support for larger code distances, threshold analysis, and benchmarking studies.

+Current implementations:

 - **`repetition-code.ipynb`** — A simple 3-qubit repetition code, illustrating the basics of encoding, noise, and majority-vote decoding.
 - **`3-distance-surface-code.ipynb`** — A  distance-3 planar surface code with both single-round and space–time decoding, including a comparison of logical failure rates.